P4T12ICK/Sigma-Hunting-App/README.md

 ## Installation
 Installation steps are described in detail in the [wiki](https://github.com/P4T12ICK/Sigma-Hunting-App/wiki/Installation-Sigma-Hunting-App).

+## Contribution
+Please report all issues, that we can improve the Sigma Hunting App together.
+If you have some feature request, feel free to add them and we will figure it out together.

 ## Credits
 This is a private repository developed by Patrick Bareiss (Twitter: [@bareiss_patrick](https://twitter.com/bareiss_patrick)).